leandrowkz/movieshelf/README.md

 So, the steps you need to run this locally:
 1. Install the [Vercel CLI](https://vercel.com/docs/cli)
 2. Create a [new Vercel project](https://vercel.com/new)
-3. Link your copied repository to your vercel created project `// vercel link`
+3. Run `$ vercel link` to link your copied repository to your vercel created project
 4. Create a [TMDB apikey](https://developers.themoviedb.org/3/getting-started/introduction)
 5. Add the variable `REACT_APP_TMDB_API_ACCESS_TOKEN` to your Vercel project, with the value of TDMB apikey
 6. Run `$ yarn` to install dependencies